Diane Keaton: 1990–1999: Mature roles and reunion with Woody Allen

 By the 1990s, Keaton had established herself as one of the most popular and versatile actresses in Hollywood.
 She shifted to more mature roles, frequently playing matriarchs of middle-class families.
 Of her role choices and avoidance of becoming typecast, she said: "Most often a particular role does you some good and Bang!
 You have loads of offers, all of them for similar roles ...
 I have tried to break away from the usual roles and have tried my hand at several things."

 Keaton began the decade with The Lemon Sisters, a poorly-received comedy-drama that she starred in and produced, which was shelved for a year after its completion.
 In 1991 she starred with Steve Martin in the family comedy Father of the Bride.
 She was almost not cast in the film, as The Good Mothers commercial failure had strained her relationship with Walt Disney Pictures, the studio of both films.
 Father of the Bride was Keaton's first major hit after four years of commercial disappointments.
 She reprised her role four years later in the sequel, as a woman who becomes pregnant in middle age at the same time as her daughter.
 A San Francisco Examiner review of the film was one of many in which Keaton was once again compared to Katharine Hepburn: "No longer relying on that stuttering uncertainty that seeped into all her characterizations of the 1970s, she has somehow become Katharine Hepburn with a deep maternal instinct, that is, she is a fine and intelligent actress who doesn't need to be tough and edgy in order to prove her feminism."

 Keaton reprised her role of Kay Adams in 1990's The Godfather Part III, set 20 years after the end of The Godfather, Part II.
 In 1993, Keaton starred in the black comedy mystery Manhattan Murder Mystery, her first major film role in an Allen film since 1979.
-Her part was originally intended for Mia Farrow, but Farrow was dropped from project after breaking up with Allen.
+Her part was originally intended for Mia Farrow, but Farrow was dropped from the project after breaking up with Allen.
 Todd McCarthy of Variety commended her performance, writing that she "nicely handles her sometimes buffoonish central comedic role".
 David Ansen of Newsweek wrote, "On screen, Keaton and Allen have always been made for each other: they still strike wonderfully ditsy sparks".
 For her performance, Keaton was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.